Skip to content

 World Watch/Tanzania/Digital Payments & Fintech

-Digital Payments & Fintech · Tanzania
+Digital Payments & Fintech ยท Tanzania

-Fintech & digital payments rules in Tanzania (2026)
+Fintech & payments regulation in Tanzania (2026)

-Licensing regimeNational Payment Systems Act, 2015 — administered by the Bank of Tanzania (BoT), supported by the Payment Systems (Licensing and Approval) Regulations and the Payment Systems (Electronic Money) Regulations, 2015Country index 72 · B
+Licensing regimeNational Payment Systems Act, 2015, administered by the Bank of Tanzania (BoT), supported by the Payment Systems (Licensing and Approval) Regulations and the Payment Systems (Electronic Money) Regulations, 2015Country index 72 ยท B

 Tanzania shaded by its digital payments & fintech status